cryptobuks/bamt-poolmanager/README.md

 Add or Remove pools, or Switch priority, without stopping your miner.
 Stop/start the miner, with password protection and run time display.
-Extra system stats in the header (uptime, load, free mem).
+Extra stats in the header (Work Util, HW errors, Uptime, Load, Free Mem).
 Configuration editor.
 Install script enables SSL redirection (and optional default page password) for security.